arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 In this tutorial, you learned how to use the OpenMV IDE to develop MicroPython scripts that run on the Portenta board.
 You learned how to use and configure I/O pins and PWM on the Portenta.
 Lastly, you learned how to use these to control a LED light.

 ### Next Steps
--   Blob Detection with Portenta and OpenMV
+-   Try using the Portenta and PWM to control a servo motor.
--   Creating a Basic Face Filter With OpenMV
+-   Experiment with MicroPythons capabilities with the Portenta M7.
+If you want some examples of what to do, take a look at the examples included in OpenMV.
+Go to: **File>Examples>Arduino>Portenta H7**.

 ## Troubleshooting
 ### OpenMV Firmware Flashing Issues